 An Educator profile can be created in the Assessment Tool either with OR without an ESAA username.
 This enables organisations to create Educator profiles before the staff members ESAA application form is processed.

-When an Educator profile is created without an ESAA username, the Assessment Tool automatically generates an alpha-numeric code that an Educator enters when logging into the Assessment Tool via ESAA for the first time.
+When an Educator profile is created without an ESL username, the Assessment Tool automatically generates an alpha-numeric code that an Educator enters when logging into the Assessment Tool via ESL for the first time.
 If the Organisation Administrator has created the Educator profile with an email address included the Educator will automatically be emailed their Educator code.
 If no email address was included, the Organisation Administrator will need to browse the Educator profile details to obtain this code.

 Organisation Administrators: see the PDF at the bottom of the page to find out how to create an Educator profile for your staff.

-ESAA username and password issues
+ESL username and password issues

 I’m an Educator and I can’t view my learners